hpe-dev-incubator/hpe-dev-portal/content/blog/get-started-building-dscc-api-client-libraries-for-python-using-openapi-generator.md

 In this tutorial, let's take a look at the painless and simplest application of the OpenAPI Generator, which is using the JAR file.
 Actually, using the JAR file doesn't require any application installation at all.
 The JAR file can be downloaded and executed directly from the command line window in your workstation.
 The minimum requirement for executing the JAR file is that your workstation must be deployed with JAVA Run Time Environment (JRE) version 8.

-**Note:** For more information about the deployment of JAVA Run Time executables based on the operating system of your workstation, please take a look at the installation page from [the JAVA website](https://www.java.com/en/download/help/download_options.html).
+**Note:** For more information about the deployment of JAVA Run Time executeables based on the operating system of your workstation, please take a look at the installation page from [the JAVA website](https://www.java.com/en/download/help/download_options.html).

 The JAR file for this OpenAPI generator is available at Maven.org.
 You can download it from the following [location](https://repo1.maven.org/maven2/org/openapitools/openapi-generator-cli/5.4.0/openapi-generator-cli-5.4.0.jar).
 Below, you will find the syntax required to download the OpenAPI generator JAR files from each corresponding operating systems: